jui-kumkum/SENG637_Assignment5_Group4/Assignment5-4.md

 #

 Before representing the failure data, modifications were required.
+In original failure data, we had the following columns:
+T: time interval
+FC: failure count
+E: execution time measured in hours
+F:failure identification work measured in person hours
+C: computer time failure identification measured in hours
-The initial data presented the count of failures within each interval, as opposed to the duration between successive failures.

-To convert the failure count data into intervals between failures, we used the following approach:
+And so, initially the data presented the count of failures within each interval, as opposed to the duration between successive failures.
+To convert the failure count data into intervals between failures, we used the following approach by assumming the uniform distribution of failures for that time and so:

 1. Divide each time interval \( T \) by the failure count \( FC \) to get the time between each individual failure.
-2. Calculate the cumulative time by adding each individual time between failures from the start to the current point.
+2. Calculate the cumulative time by adding each individual time between failures from when the first failure occured to the last one.
+3. Also, calculating the cumulative of total failures accounting to 92 and verifying the value of cumulative of time intervals also being 31.

 For the given dataset where the time intervals \( T \) are consistent (each \( T \) represents a new interval, for instance, T=1 for the first interval, T=2 for the second, and so on), and the failure count \( FC \) represents the number of failures in each interval, the calculations would proceed as follows for each row: